austinwebdeveloper/alexa-skill-notifications/README.md

 ![](images/developmentheader.png)

-Open the Body tab and add event’s json-content, with the selected option raw:
+**Step 30:** Open the Body tab and add event’s json-content, with the selected option raw:(replace the dates)

 ```
 {